dxmv/wallet-tracker/README.md

 - [ ] JWT Malformed exception
 - [ ] Can't add admin wallet if the name is the same
+- [ ] Delete wallet icon when we delete wallet
+- [ ] Edit the icon and name for wallet, delete old image

 - Crypto